elitenoire/CodeCampLog/index.md

 * Revisted the DOM, used functions to handle events.
 * Learnt the basics of Git - **init**, **add**, **commit** and **push**.
 * Created my first Git repo and pushed remotely to GitHub.
 * Started using markdown syntax *.md

+### Thursday, 29th June 2017
+* Did few sass challenges on FCC.
+* Researched a bit on Bulma css framework.
+* Attempted recreating my portfolio website using Bulma, later abandoned.
+* Worked on the "About Me" section of my portfolio website.
+* Still working...